-(i) Impairment of non-financial assets
+(j) Impairment of non-financial assets

-At the end of each reporting period the Company determines whether there is an evidence of an impairment indicator for non-financial assets.
+At the end of each reporting period the Company determines whether there is any evidence of an impairment indicator for non-financial assets.

-Where an indicator exists and regardless for indefinite life intangible assets and intangible assets not yet available for use, the recoverable amount of the asset is estimated.
+Where an indicator exists the recoverable amount of the asset is estimated.